ERGO-Code/HiGHS/README.md

 Python
 ------

-In order to build the Python interface, build (and install?) the HiGHS library as described above, ensure the shared library is in the `LD_LIBRARY_PATH` environment variable, and then run
+In order to build the Python interface, build and install the HiGHS library as described above, ensure the shared library is in the `LD_LIBRARY_PATH` environment variable, and then run

 `pip install ./`

-from the root HiGHS folder (there should be a `setup.py` file there).
+from `src/interfaces/highspy` (there should be a `setup.py` file there).

 You may also require